peppeocchi/php-cron-scheduler/README.md

 This is a simple cron jobs scheduler inspired by the [Laravel Task Scheduling](http://laravel.com/docs/5.1/scheduling).

 ## Installing via Composer
-The raccomended way is to install the php-cron-scheduler is through [Composer](https://getcomposer.org/).
+The recommended way is to install the php-cron-scheduler is through [Composer](https://getcomposer.org/).

 Please refer to [Getting Started](https://getcomposer.org/doc/00-intro.md) on how to download and install Composer.